TrevorHeyl/CMSIS_NN_CODEBLOCKS/README.md

 The CMSIS-NN library includes all source.
 This shell project uses the CIFAR-10 exmaple to compile and test the project. this project was tested with the MINGW compiler toolchain

-'''NOTE:'''
+## NOTE:
 The CMSIS-NN source isnot included in this project git.
 You need to download that from https://github.com/ARM-software/CMSIS_5 as a zip file and copy the content of the CMSIS folder to your local CMSIS folder once you have cloned this porject

-If you want to create a CodeBlocks project yourself from scratch, follow these steps
+## If you want to create a CodeBlocks project yourself from scratch, follow these steps

 * Get the CMSIS-NN source from https://github.com/ARM-software/CMSIS_5 as a zip file
 * Extract the file , we want only the CMSIS folder and its contents (including all subdirectories)